pickyourtrail_logo

 From Lauterbrunnen

-The most complete scenic route: valley train, cliff railway to Mürren, then Schilthorn cable car.
-This approach also lets you combine a visit to Mürren village with the summit excursion.
-Lauterbrunnen itself is worth a stop; it's the Valley of 72 Waterfalls and one of the most dramatic landscapes in Switzerland, directly below the Schilthorn cable car's starting point.
+The most complete scenic route combines a valley train, a cliff railway to Mürren, and then the Schilthorn cable car.
+This route also lets you fold in a stop at Mürren village.
+Lauterbrunnen itself is worth visiting, as the Valley of 72 Waterfalls sits directly below the Schilthorn cable car's starting point.

 Schilthorn Switzerland Ticket Prices (2026)